Present Perfect

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Present perfect (basic uses: experience & unfinished time)
+Present Perfect (basic uses: experience & unfinished time)

 A2Past Participle Verbs